- Community Services

 Food Support (Supplemental Nutrition Assistance Program - SNAP)

-- Complete a paper application called a Combined Application Form (CAF) and submit it by mail or fax to any of our four Washington County offices.
+- On Paper: Complete a paper application called a Combined Application Form (CAF) for families and people under age 60.
+Individuals and couples who are 60 or older should use the one-page Senior SNAP Application.
+Mail or fax the completed application to our Washington County office.

-The SNAP program does require an interview.
-The interview can be scheduled to be done over the phone if you mail in or drop off your application or it can also be done in person at any of our four offices Monday through Friday from 8 - 11 a.m.
+The SNAP does require an interview.
+The interview can be scheduled to be done over the phone or in person, Monday - Friday, 8 a.m. - 11 a.m.

 - Completing page one of the CAF and submitting it to one of the offices sets the date of the application.
 This is important because the SNAP benefits are prorated in the month that you apply.